IGNF/myria3d/README.md

 # to log IoU without saving predictions to new LAS files
 python run.py experiment=evaluate_val_data callbacks.save_preds.save_predictions=false trainer.resume_from_checkpoint=/path/to/checkpoints.ckpt fit_the_model=false test_the_model=true
 ```
 To evaluate on test data instead of val data, replace `experiment=evaluate_val_data` by `experiment=evaluate_test_data`.
+Without a GPU, inference takes ~240s/km².

 Run a multi-objectives hyperparameters optimization of the decision thresholds, to maximize recall and precision directly while also maximizing automation.
+For that you will need inference results on the validation dataset.

 ```yaml
 python run.py -m task=optimize optimize.todo='prepare+optimize+evaluate+update' optimize.predicted_las_dirpath="/path/to/val/las/folder/" optimize.results_output_dir="/path/to/save/updated/val/las/"  optimize.best_trial_pickle_path="/path/to/best_trial.pkl"
 ```

-To evaluate best solution on test set, simply change the input las folder and the results output folder, and remove the optimization from the todo.
-The path to the best trial stays the same.
+To evaluate the optimized module on the test set, simply change the input las folder and the results output folder, and remove the optimization from the `todo` argument.
+The path to the best trial stays the same: it contains the optimized decision thresholds.

 ```yaml
 python run.py task=optimize optimize.todo='prepare+evaluate+update' print_config=false optimize.predicted_las_dirpath="/path/to/test/las/folder/" optimize.results_output_dir="/path/to/save/updated/test/las/" optimize.best_trial_pickle_path="/path/to/best_trial.pkl"